The Voice (American TV series) season 21: Episode 5 (Oct. 4)

+Episode 6 (Oct.
+5)

 Battles

 The battles began airing on October 11, 2021.
 The advisors for this round were Jason Aldean for Team Kelly, Camila Cabello for Team Legend, Kristin Chenoweth for Team Ariana, and Dierks Bentley for Team Blake.

 In this round, the coaches pit two of their artists in a singing match and then select one of them to advance to the next round.
 Losing artists may be "stolen" by another coach, becoming new members of their team, or can be saved by their coach, remaining a part of their original team.
 Multiple coaches can attempt to steal an artist, resulting in a competition for the artist, who will ultimately decide which team they will go to.
 Additionally, their original coach can compete for their artist if they attempt to save them.
 There will be no four-way knockout in this season meaning that the artists saved by their coach will go to the regular Knockouts.

 At the end of this round, eight artists will remain on each team; six will be battle winners, and one from a steal and a save, respectively.
 In total, 32 artists advance to the knockouts.

 It was revealed that for the Live Playoffs Wildcard, one previously eliminated artist from each team has the chance to be voted via Twitter to earn a place in the Top 13 (see Voice Comeback).